hackall360/SuperToken/docs/cli.md

 - `--checkpoint-every`: Step interval between snapshots.
 - `--resume-from`: Restore the latest checkpoint from a directory.

 When resuming, the CLI rebuilds trainers, reloads autoscaler state, and seeks the dataset streams accordingly.
+The dedicated [`resume-bpe`](#resume-bpe) subcommand wires these options into the same handler as `train-bpe`, making it easy to pick up an interrupted job or continue training on a different node.
 Implementation specifics live in the [API reference](api.md#checkpointing).

 ## Extending the CLI
 To add a new command: